-The 2023 budget was prepared with the assumption that the City will experience a return to normal economic activity at levels close to 2019, the year prior to the pandemic.
+The 2024 budget was prepared with the assumption that the City will experience a return to normal economic activity at levels close to 2019, the year prior to the pandemic.
 The City relies heavily on the hospitality industry including business and leisure travel to generate tax revenues and other fees.
-The 2023 budget plan uses 2019 as a pre-pandemic base year to calculate revenue estimates.
+The 2024 budget plan uses 2019 as a pre-pandemic base year to calculate revenue estimates.
 Certain City revenues such as gaming tax, sales tax, and utility tax are more prone to impacts of economic fluctuations.

 Specifically, for several years prior to the pandemic, gaming taxes averaged \$10 million annually.
-The 2023 budget projects a moderate recovery to \$9.28 million which is 93% of the base year of 2019.
-The anticipated moderate recovery for this revenue source is due to a slow return in attendance and operational challenges to bring the activity at the Casino to pre-pandemic levels.
+The 2024 budget projects a moderate recovery to \$9.8 million which is 98.5% of the base year of 2019.
+The anticipated moderate recovery for this revenue source is due to a slow return in attendance and operational challenges to bring the activity at the Casino to prepandemic levels.

-In 2023 the City's half-cent sales tax to fund Parks and Recreation is estimated at 99% of pre-pandemic levels.
-During 2022, half-cent taxes generated 93% of 2019 amounts based on recent receipts in the second half of fiscal year 2022.
+In 2024 the City's half-cent sales tax to fund Parks and Recreation is estimated at 106% of pre-pandemic levels.
+During 2023, half-cent taxes generated 102% of 2019.
+The increase in tax revenue from this source is a result of an increase in economic activity coupled with rising inflation

-The 2023 budget anticipates the City's share of a countywide sales tax to be 99% of levels seen in 2019.
-Recent months taxes have been trending closer to amounts collected in the same period prior to the pandemic.
+The 2024 budget anticipates the City's share of a countywide sales tax to be 113% of levels seen in 2019.

 Utility taxes rely heavily on commercial activity within the City.
 Commercial activity has returned to near normal since the downturn created by the pandemic and natural gas prices have sky rocketed.
-The 2023 budget predicts 98% of pre-pandemic amounts.
+The 2024 budget predicts 105% of pre-pandemic amounts.

-The 2023 expenditure budget reflects a return to prepandemic service activity with an expected increase of 7.5% (\$2.9 million) over 2021 projections.
-Travel expenditures related to employee training were drastically reduced in 2021 due to pandemic restrictions and reduced resources are restored in the 2023 budget.
-Certain capital projects were delayed due to market conditions.
-The personnel budget reflects a 5% market adjustment for all full-time city staff.
-After years of scrutinizing capital projects on an as necessary basis, the 2023 budget plans for the completion of delayed capital projects and purchases.
+The 2024 expenditure budget reflects an expected increase in the General Fund of 5% (\$1.35 million) over 2023 estimates and a decrease in expenditures across all funds of 2%.
+The personnel budget reflects a 3% market adjustment for all full-time city staff.
+After several years scrutinizing capital projects on an as necessary basis, the 2024 budget plans for the completion of delayed capital projects and purchases.